little-red-rover/lrr-docs/software_installation.md

 > * As of now, Little Red Rover doesn't support authentication with networks that require a username (notably eduroam, used at universities across the world).
 >   - If your network requires a username, the host will most likely provide a seperate network for IOT devices.
 Use that network.
 >   - If you can't find a suitable network, ask your university's IT department how they recommend connecting an IOT device.
-      They may ask for a MAC address, which is `24:0A:C4:XX:XX:XX` with `XX:XX:XX` replaced by the ending of your rover's wifi SSID.
 > * If your network has a captive portal, you'll be able to authenticate through the web browser on your computer.
->   While connected to the rovers wifi network, open [this link](http://example.com).
+>   While connected to the rovers Wi-Fi network, open [this link](http://example.com).
 You'll be redirected to the login page.

 > [!TIP]
 > Connect to the wrong network?
 You can restart the connection process by holding the button labeled RP and restarting your robot.
-RP is short for reprovision, a term for connecting IOT devices to the network.
+RP is short for re-provision, a term for connecting IOT devices to the network.

-Once you connect your robot to wifi, you should be able to browse the internet on your computer while connected to the robot's network.
+Once you connect your robot to Wi-Fi, you should be able to browse the internet on your computer while connected to the robot's network.
 Your rover is acting as a router, and you're accessing the internet through it.
-Whenever you use your rover, stay connected to its wifi network.
+Whenever you use your rover, stay connected to its Wi-Fi network.
 This is how ROS (running on your computer) communicates with the rover.

 > [!WARNING]
-> You'll need to reconnect your rover to wifi each time you move to a new location.
+> You'll need to reconnect your rover to Wi-Fi each time you move to a new location.
 You'll know the rover needs to be reconnected when the `NETWORKING` status LED turns yellow on power-on.

 ## Run Teleop